-How Often Can You Refinance Student Loans?January 14, 2020
+How Many Times Can You Refinance Student Loans & How Often?January 14, 2020

 What is Student Loan Refinancing?

-Refinancing your student loans means a lender pays off your current loan with a new loan you borrow.
+Student loan refinancing means a lender pays off your current loan with a new loan you borrow.
 You can refinance with your current loan provider or refinance student loans with a new company.
-It is also possible to refinance multiple loans into one new loan.
-The major benefit of student loan refinancing is that typically the new loan has a lower interest rate, thereby saving you money over the lifetime of your loan.
-Just how much can you save?
-Take a look:

 >> Related: LIBOR: What It Means For Student Loans